United States · September

 Is September a good time to visit New Orleans?

 September is one of the tougher months to visit New Orleans.
-23-29°C, still very hot and humid with tropical storm risk — Highest risk for hurricanes; many attractions may have reduced hours or closures.
+23-30°C, still very hot and humid with significant hurricane risk — Highest risk for tropical storms and hurricanes.
+Significant rainfall is common.

 What makes September worth visiting